raspberrypilearning/swarms-schools-flocks/en/step_2.md

 --- collapse ---
 ---
-title: Convert a backdrop and make it scroll.
+title: Convert a backdrop and make it scroll
 ---

 ![A backdrop converted to a sprite and scrolling left and right with the mouse-pointer.](images/scroll-background.gif)